The Role Of Virtual Visitation In Texas

 There are some particular drawbacks to the decision to implement virtual visitation with a couple’s parenting plan.
 One of the largest drawbacks is that virtual visitation is not a proper substitute for physical contact and interaction with a child or children.
 Some parents are particular concerned that virtual visitation will eventually replace physical visitation with a child or children.
 This fear, however, fails to take into consideration that courts primarily assign virtual visitation with the intention to supplement rather than replace physical interaction.

-The Assistance Of A Knowledgeable Family Law Attorney
+The Assistance Of A Knowledgeable Family Law Lawyer

-Divorced or separated parents do not need permission to visit with children online, but if parents are able to decide on the terms of electronic communication with the couple’s child or children, a knowledgeable attorney like the legal counsel at Conner & Lindamood, P.C. can help make sure that a Texas court clearly orders these terms in a parenting plan.
+Divorced or separated parents do not need permission to visit with children online, but if parents are able to decide on the terms of electronic communication with the couple’s child or children, a knowledgeable lawyer like the legal counsel at Lindamood & Robinson, P.C. can help make sure that a Texas court clearly orders these terms in a parenting plan.